Henkel CEO says up to 4 billion euros available for big acquisition

-DUESSELDORF, Germany German consumer goods group Henkel (HNKG_p.DE) has around 3.5-4 billion euros ($4.6-$5.2 billion) to play with for a large acquisition, the company's chief executive said on Monday.
+DUESSELDORF, Germany German consumer goods group Henkel (HNKG_p.DE) has around 3.5-4 billion euros to play with for a large acquisition, the company's chief executive said on Monday.

 "Large acquisitions are not ruled out," Kasper Rorsted said in response to questions at the company's annual general meeting.
 He added Henkel would not endanger its credit ratings when making any large deal.